aejolene/maacgis/README.md

-# Climate Response Virginia Archaeology: Maps from Different Points of View
+# Climate Response and Virginia Archaeology: Maps from Different Points of View

 #### Jolene Smith, Virginia Department of Historic Resources
 ##### A Paper for the 48th Annual Middle Atlantic Archaeology Conference in Virginia Beach, VA.
 March 17, 2018.